A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Immediate Actions Required

-• Upgrade DOMPurify to version 2.5.4 or later for the 2.x branch, or version 3.1.3 or later for the 3.x branch
+• Upgrade DOMPurify to 2.5.4 for the 2.x branch or 3.1.3 (or later) for the 3.x branch across all front-end and server-side rendering code paths.

 Patch Information